 It is the policy of Reabrook to take all reasonable precautions to prevent personal injury, damage to property and to protect employees, visitors, contractors and the public from foreseeable work hazards whenever they come into contact with the company or its products.

-Reabrook Limited undertakes to apply and continually improve a Quality Management System that fully meets the requirements of BS EN ISO9001, the BRC Global Standard for Consumer Products and supports good manufacturing practice.
+Reabrook Limited undertakes to apply and continually improve a Business Management System that fully meets the requirements of BS EN ISO9001, the BRC Global Standard for Consumer Products, customer specified requirements and supports Good Manufacturing Practice.

 Interested parties can view this policy on Reabrook websites.

 Our manufacturing process has been reviewed and was a key focus for environmental improvement.
 We achieved ISO 14001 IN 2001 which allowed us to put in place an effective Environmental Management System (EMS).
 This means we can identify aspects of our business that impact on the environment and we understand the environmental laws that are relevant to our situation.
 We also regularly produce objectives for improvement and have a management programme in place to ensure we achieve them, a key factor in our strategy for continual improvement.